-Within Los Altos itself, by mid-century particularly under a high emissions scenario, the number of extreme heat days are projected to increase substantially, from an average of 4 days/ year from 1961-1990 to as many as 20 days/year.
+Within Los Altos itself, by midcentury particularly under a high emissions scenario, the number of extreme heat days are projected to increase substantially, from an average of 4 days/year from 1961-1990 to as many as 20 days/ year.
 Heat and poor air quality from wildfires outside of Los Altos are likely to impact the quality of life, particularly for vulnerable populations, and increase energy demands for additional building air cooling and filtering.
 Extreme heat, poor air quality, and blackouts or Public Safety Power Shutoffs (PSPS) that occur simultaneously will present novel emergency situations that have the potential to strain or overwhelm City resources.

 Similarly and more uncertain will be the resilience of Los Altos natural and maintained landscapes.
 The annual precipitation amounts in Los Altos are not likely to change, but will become less consistent.
-As a recent example, Sacramento recorded 7.87 inches during the 2020-2021 water year which ended on October 1, 2021, only to receive a daily record 5.44 inches on October 25, 2021.
-Such seasonal whiplash shows the limits of reading only annual averages.
-In combination with expected temperature increases, the amount of water that plants will need during extended, dry summers will also increase, possibly changing the vegetation composition of the area.
-Considering pressures on the shared water supply system which Los Altos relies on, it is likely that water customers will face financial incentives and regulatory pressure to reduce daily water
+As a recent example, Sacramento recorded 7.87 inches during the 2020-2021 water year which ended on October 1, 2021, only to receive a daily record 5.44 inches on October

-Figure 10b Changes to the water cycle due to climate change.
-Source: IPCC Sixth Assessment Report Working Group 1-The Physical Science Basis presentation, slides 35.
+Figure 11 Changes to the water cycle due to climate change continued.

+Source: IPCC Sixth Assessment Report Working Group 1-

+The Physical Science Basis presentation, slides 36.